top of page

 Coming Home

 Cavaliers, especially, have a huge desire to please their owner.
-In their new environment they will be meeting new people, hearing new noises, learning to be disciplined, etc. As you can imagine, it is very overwhelming.
-While we try to expose pups to many noises & environments, understand they are experiencing everything with us (humans that have cared for them since birth) as well as their litter mates.
+In their new environment, they will be meeting new people, hearing unfamiliar noises, learning to be disciplined, etc. As you can imagine, it is very overwhelming.
+While we try to expose pups to many noises & environments, understand they are experiencing everything with us (humans that have cared for them since birth) as well as their littermates.
 You are new & working to earn their trust.

-At 9 weeks they will have a better experience adjusting to new environment.
+At 9 weeks, they will have a better experience adjusting to the new environment.

 Part of adjusting will be learning rules set in place at their new homes.
 The most important rule being no potty in the house!